How Carpet Beetle Infestations Start In Maryland Homes

 Yes.
 There are plants that draw mosquitoes into your yard.
 Both male and female mosquitoes are known to feed on nectar.
 If you have flowers in your yard, you're going to attract mosquitoes.

 Mosquitoes are also drawn to water.
 If you have water lilies, water hyacinths, water lettuce, Taro, or papyrus in your yard, these plants will be attractive to mosquitoes.
 Those little biters will also be more attracted to a yard that gets a lot of watering.
 Mosquitoes breed in still, stagnant water.
 Any plant or tree that has leaves that can hold water is an attractant for these pests.

 Plants are a great, natural way to ward off mosquitoes, as long as you know that these plants need to be handled in order to be effective.
 But they will only be effective at driving mosquitoes away.
 They won't do anything to eradicate mosquitoes.
-That is why it is important to have mosquito services.
+That is why it is important to have mosquito services for your Maryland, DC, or Virginia home.
 Routine treatments kill adult mosquitoes where they hide, and work to kill mosquito eggs in your grass.
 If you want fewer bites, and a way to reduce the spread of mosquito-borne viruses, mosquito abatement is still the best way to go.